akshitagit/open-source-DSA-code/README.md

 ## CREATE YOUR OWN ISSUE OR SOLVE THE GIVEN ISSUES BY RAISING PR.

-People can star, fork or clone your respective language and can add any type of data structures or algorithm codes and can raise PR during hacktoberfest.
+People can star, fork or clone your respective language repo and can add any type of data structures or algorithm codes and can raise PR during hacktoberfest.

 Use this repo for contributing in open source.